bitsofwinter/cryptotaxsweden/README.md

 Withdrawals/Deposits are ignored for the tax report as these are assumed to be transfers of funds between wallets owned by you.

-If you have other types of income or have used crypto to pay for things, this isn't handled by the script yet.
+If you have other types of income in crypto this isn't handled by the script yet.

 Adding new rules for handling more situations shouln't be that hard as long as